 If you’ve read any of my earlier articles, you’d realize that Romania is one of my favorite countries to explore.
 During my stay in Romania, Timisoara was a city often recommended by locals.
 First, I stayed in Budapest to serve the visa requirements of 90 days out of the country.
 I had 4-5 days left on my visa for Romania and Timisoara was only a 5-hour train ride from Budapest.
-We booked a train and hop on over to Timisoara, the little Vienna of Europe.
+So it was a simple decision.
+My girlfriend and I would check out Timisoara and

 We searched for accommodation online and found one with decent price and reviews.
 It was on the outskirts of town and deep into the residential part of the city.
 We chose not to book online since it’s generally cheaper to just show up at the reception and at least have a comparison price (online vs reception) before booking.